The Classics Academy co-hosts a classical non-fiction book club with the Institute for Classics Education.

 Reminders are sent to the mailing list; join the list here: subscribepage.com/classicsacademy

-Our next meeting is on Sunday, 26th January 2025, at 7pm (GMT)/2pm (ET) and we will discuss Mystery Cults in the Ancient World by Hugh Bowden.
+Our next meeting is on Sunday, 30th March 2025, at 7pm (GMT)/2pm (ET) and we will discuss Weavers, Scribes, and Kings: A New History of the Ancient Near East by Amanda H Podany.

 Join the meeting here: https://us02web.zoom.us/j/84337100586 (meeting ID: 843 3710 0586).